When Writing The 5 Senses, The Hardest Is To Describe Taste

 The fried chicken crunched as I bit into it, the juices dripping happily into my mouth.

-#4 A characters reaction to a flavor can add to the description.
+#4 Describe taste using a character’s reaction to a flavor.
 The descriptive images you include in your writing should help your reader get to know your characters.

 He chugged the beer straight from the bottle.